Why Are My Daffodils Blind? Causes And Fixes

 How Daffodil Blindness Affects Plant Growth?

 Blind daffodils redirect all energy toward leaf production.
 Without flowers to support, leaves often grow larger and greener.
 This vigorous foliage growth masks the underlying problem.
+Managing daffodil foliage after bloom is crucial for recovery.

 Impact on bulb development: The bulb continues storing energy through photosynthesis.
 However, without flowering, natural bulb division slows down.
 New offset bulbs form more slowly than in flowering plants.